ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 * create a PR
 * post PR into the flash-reviews Teams channel
 * we are using emojis to indicate status and avoid creating a new line that a reply/comment would.
 We don't want tickets disappearing off the top of the screen.
 The emojis to use are:
-  * when somebody is looking at it, they add a "frown"
+  * when somebody is looking at it, they add a "surprised" emoji
   * if you are done and merged, add a "happy"
   * if it is not a flash review and needs further changes, comment on github ticket and add a "sad" face